Screenshot 2025-01-02 134701.png

 I love Altiverb, especially the ability to record and design different impulse responses.

-I'm also a big fan of Futzbox (McDSP), iZotope RX7, Fab Filter Pro Q, NI's Reaktor (particularly Whoosh), and the classic TCE/X-form and pitch shifting plugins.
+I'm also a big fan of Futzbox (McDSP), iZotope RX7, Fab Filter Pro Q, NI's Reaktor (particularly Whoosh), anything doppler related, and the classic TCE/X-form and pitch shifting plugins.

 My favorite microphones would be the Neumann U87 for dialogue, the KMR 81 for Foley or SFX, and the Rode NT4 microphone for stereo recordings.
 For field recording devices, I use Sound Devices 722 and also have a soft spot for my little portable Zoom H5 that I carry with me at all times...because you never know when a great sound can suddenly manifest!